All users of the Carolina CloudApps service must agree to the following terms of service before creating or contributing to a site.

 Supported software and versions

 Carolina CloudApps will support only the versions of the underlying software images while they are supported by the OpenShift Container Platform vendor.
 Exceptions to this rule may be made if ITS determines there are risks to the university with running older versions of the software.
 Software updates will be communicated ahead of time to end users of the system and using the ITS change process.

 Any software installed in a container by the end users is maintained by the site owner and will need to have regular updates applied.
 End users should sure all critical security patching takes place and attempt to keep to currently supported versions of any such software.

-Carolina CloudApps has worked with the Information Security Office to provide the ability to store or process the following types of sensitive data for our department/project-based platform only:
+Carolina CloudApps has worked with the Information Security Office to obtain approval for storing or processing the following types of sensitive data for department/project-based projects only:

 - Personal Information, as defined by the North Carolina Identity Theft Protection Act of 2005

 - Protected Health Information, as defined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA)